rsumner31/PSyclone/doc/dynamo0p3.rst

 checks (when generating the PSy layer) that any kernels which read operator values do not do so beyond the level-1 halo.
 If any such accesses are found then PSyclone aborts.

-.. _dynamo0.3-function-space:

-Supported Function Spaces
-^^^^^^^^^^^^^^^^^^^^^^^^^

-As mentioned in the :ref:`dynamo0.3-field` and :ref:`dynamo0.3-field-vector` sections, the function space of an argument specifies how it maps onto the underlying topology and, additionally, whether the data at a point is a vector.

-Function spaces can share dofs between cells in the horizontal, vertical or both directions.
-Depending on the function space and FEM order, the shared dofs can lie on one or more cell entities (faces, edges and vertices) in each direction.
-This property is referred to as the **continuity** of a function space (horizontal, vertical or full).
-Alternatively, if there are no shared dofs a function space is described as **discontinuous** (fully or in a particular direction).

-The mixed FEM formulation is built on a foundation set of four function spaces described below.

-* ``w0`` is the space of scalar functions with full continuity.
-The shared dofs lie on cell vertices in the lowest order FEM and on all three entities in higher order FEM.

-* ``w1`` is the space of vector functions with full continuity in the tangential direction only.
-In the lowest order FEM the shared dofs lie on cell edges for each component, whereas in higher order they also lie on cell faces.

-* ``w2`` is the space of vector functions with full continuity in the normal direction only.
-The shared dofs lie on cell faces for each component.

-* ``w3`` is the space of scalar functions with full discontinuity.
-  All dofs lie within the cell volume and are not shared across the cell boundaries.

-Additional function spaces required for representation of scalar or component-wise vector variables are:

-* ``wtheta`` is the space of scalar functions based on the vertical part of ``w2``, discontinuous in the horizontal and continuous in the vertical;

-* ``w2v`` is the space of vector functions based on the vertical part of ``w2``, discontinuous in the horizontal and continuous in the vertical;

-* ``w2h`` is the space of vector functions based on the horizontal part of ``w2``, continuous in the horizontal and discontinuous in the vertical.

-Since the Dynamo0.3 API operates on columns of data, function spaces are categorised as continuous or discontinuous with regard to their horizontal continuity.

-* **Continuous** function spaces are ``w0``, ``w1``, ``w2`` and ``w2h``;

-* **Discontinuous** function spaces are ``w3``, ``wtheta`` and ``w2v``.

-Two additonal function space metadata descriptors as mentioned in sections above are:

-* ``ANY_W2`` for any type of ``w2`` function spaces;

-* ``ANY_SPACE`` for when the function space of the modified argument(s) cannot be determined and/or for when a Kernel has been written so that it works with fields on any of the available spaces.

-As mentioned previously, both ``ANY_W2`` and ``ANY_SPACE`` function space types are treated as continuous.

-Horizontally discontinuous function spaces and fields over them will not need colouring so PSyclone does not perform it.
-If such attempt is made, PSyclone will raise a ``Generation Error`` in the **Dynamo0p3ColourTrans** transformation (see :ref:`dynamo0.3-api-transformations` for more details on transformations).
-An example of field writing over a discontinuous function space ``wtheta`` is given in ``examples/dynamo/eg9``.
-This example also demonstrates how to only colour loops over continuous function spaces when transformations are applied.
-Additionally, it will also serve as an example of ``GH_READWRITE`` access for discontinuous quantities when it is introduced.

 Optional Field Metadata
 ^^^^^^^^^^^^^^^^^^^^^^^